liam-murray-xealth/otel-nest-hello/README.md

 This brings in automatic instrumentation for popular node packages including Nest.js, Mongoose, etc. You don't need to install these packages separately.

-Check out (and confirm) the [deve environment runtime configuration](./.env).
+Check out (and confirm) the [dev environment runtime configuration](./.env).
 This configures the Jaeger collector address, etc. You will see similar in the docker-compose file and Kubernetes example manifests.

 # Quickstart